eastskykang/machine-learning-project/README.rst

 * Convenient execution of machine learning models conforming to the scikit-learn_ pattern.
 * Structured & reproducible experiments by integration of sumatra_ and miniconda_.

-The project descriptions are hosted by Kaggle:
+The project descriptions and result submission are hosted by Kaggle:

 `ml-project-1`_

 Getting Started (Non-Linux)